uswds/uswds-site/README.md

 Sometimes you will want to use the latest version of the `web-design-standards` repo.
 Follow these steps to do so:

 1. Clone the latest version of the [`web-design-standards` repo](https://github.com/18F/web-design-standards/tree/staging).
+1. Run `npm install` to install of the dependencies required for the package.
+1. Run `npm build:package` to create the built version of the Standards.
 1. Run `npm link` in the _root level_ of the `web-design-standards` directory on your local machine.
 1. Run `npm link uswds` in the _root level_ of the `web-design-standards-docs` directory on your local machine.